-Every year the Schuler Scholar Program recruits recent college graduates to serve as AmeriCorps members in each Schuler partnership high school.
+Every year the Schuler Scholar Program recruits recent college graduates to serve as AmeriCorps members in Schuler partnership high schools.
 The members, called Scholar Coaches, provide one-on-one support to the Schuler Scholars and deliver a wide range of programs throughout the year.
 They are integral to the implementation of the SSP, and also gain intangible benefits that they can use to enhance and further their professional development.

-Additionally, Scholar Coaches develop programming, plan and execute exposures, assume leadership roles within the organization.
-Coaches serve as tutors, mentors and role models for the students and Schuler staff members provide the same support for the Coaches.
+Additionally, Scholar Coaches develop programs, plan and execute exposures and assume leadership roles within the organization.
+Coaches serve as tutors, mentors and role models for the Scholars, and Schuler staff members provide the same support for the Coaches.

 First-year Scholar Coaches receive a $12,100/year living stipend and second-years receive a $14,500 stipend.
 Additionally, SCs receive Schuler group housing, paid health insurance, extensive training in cutting edge educational programming, and exposure to cultural activities in the Chicagoland area.